kudobuilder/kudo.dev/content/docs/examples/apache-flink.md

 Transaction{timestamp=1563395831000, origin=1, target='3', amount=160}}
 ```

-If you add the “-f” flag to the previous command, you can follow along as more transactions are streaming in and are evaluated by our Flink job.
+If you add the `-f` flag to the previous command, you can follow along as more transactions are streaming in and are evaluated by our Flink job.